He set out to mobilize Latino voters. Then the virus hit.

 In Alamance County, where Latinos are 13% of the population, they account for 62% of the county’s 2,500 COVID cases.

-But there’s another disappointment weighing down his household.
+But there’s another disappointment weighing down the household.

-Garcia may not be able to vote for her husband after all.
+Garcia may not be able to vote for her husband.

 Associated Press writer Angeliki Kastanis in Los Angeles contributed to this report.